allegory-software/allegory-sdk/MAKING-WIDGETS.md

 The canvas API is great because well, it's an API, and APIs are always better than declarative abstractions (contrary to current wisdom) simply because nothing beats the level of control and composability of a programming language.
-And you don't have to update the DOM so updating the view becomes simpler and more robust.
+And there's no DOM to update so updating the view becomes simpler and more robust.
+Basically immediate-mode-style GUI at the widget level.

 Canvas is not all good though.
 Drawing an entire widget procedurally on a canvas is great if you need to make a grid widget that scrolls a million records